borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 space.
 Additionally, prior to borgmatic 1.5.3, all database dumps consumed temporary disk space.)

+<span class="minilink minilink-addedin">New in version 1.9.0</span> To support
+this, borgmatic creates temporary streaming database dumps within `/run/user/$UID/borgmatic` by default (where `$UID` is the current user's ID).
-To support this, borgmatic creates temporary named pipes in `~/.borgmatic` by default.
-To customize this path, set the `borgmatic_source_directory` option in borgmatic's configuration.
+To customize the `/run/user/$UID` portion of this path, set the `user_runtime_directory` option in borgmatic's configuration.
+Alternatively, set the `XDG_RUNTIME_DIR` environment variable (often already set to `/run/user/$UID`).

+<span class="minilink minilink-addedin">Prior to version 1.9.0</span>
+borgmatic created temporary streaming database dumps within the `~/.borgmatic` directory by default.
+At that time, the path was configurable by the `borgmatic_source_directory` configuration option (now deprecated).

-Also note that using a database hook implicitly enables both the `read_special` and `one_file_system` configuration settings (even if they're disabled in your configuration) to support this dump and restore streaming.
+Also note that using a database hook implicitly enables the `read_special` configuration option (even if it's disabled in your configuration) to support this dump and restore streaming.
 See Limitations below for more on this.

 Here's a more involved example that connects to remote databases: